 Hang Dry Your Clothes:

 Dryers are notorious for shrinking and damaging your favorite outfits.
-Protect your go-to pieces and conserve energy by skipping the machine altogether.
+Protect your go-to pieces and use less energy by skipping the machine altogether.
 Toss your wet clothes on a rack or line and use one of the earth’s most abundant natural resources to dry them: the sun.

 Ban Plastic Bottles: